jennymarin1989/CV/README.md

 - I like running, Yoga and meditation, it helps me to find the peace and connect with my spiritual self.
 - Travelling around the world is one of my biggest hobbies, I love learning from other cultures and discovering new places.
+- I like attending workshops and meetups at codebar and Learn Ruby on Rails by doing, where I learn from experienced coaches in a collaborative environment.